caravan-law-1500x500

 • Maximum dimensions of 20m long, 6.8m wide and 3.05m tall

 To be kept on your property, your touring caravan will also need to be used as a temporary extension of your home and not as a completely separate dwelling.
+Always inform your insurance company of any plans to move your caravan to a different storage location.

 Can caravans be kept on agricultural land?

 It’s possible to keep touring caravans on agricultural land, but you may need planning permission.
 If you plan to do so, it’s always worthwhile seeking the advice of your local council.
+A caravan kept on either a working or non-working farm with less than 20 caravans would not be eligible for a Caravan Insurance policy through Safeguard.
+Always inform your insurance company of any plans to move your caravan to a different storage location.

 Can I live in my caravan in my back garden?

 Your caravan can be used as an extension of the main home, for example as an extra bedroom, but it will need to be used by the same people that occupy the main house.
 If the land is currently empty and you’re building a property, you can live in your caravan as a temporary main dwelling.
+Check your policy wording for full details.

 Can you tow a caravan with a leased car?